There has yet to be a proper Fantastic Four movie that does the team justice.

 In February 2021, Deadline Hollywood reporter Justin Kroll informed Twitter followers that Marvel Studios had only just started meeting with potential writers for the film and that it would be "a while" until it begin shooting.

-Who is in the cast for Fantastic Four?
+Who could be in the cast for Fantastic Four?

 Marvel Studios are yet to reveal who the latest actors to play the Fantastic Four will be, but fans have not been shy about putting forward their suggestions for the coveted roles.